What is menstruation?

 - You think you might be pregnant—for example, you have had sex and your period is at least five days late

-- Your period has not returned within six weeks after stopping birth control pills and you know you are not pregnant
+- Your period has not returned within two months after stopping birth control pills and you know you are not pregnant

 - You have any questions or concerns about your period or possible pregnancy